Teething

 • Massaging baby's gums

-Make sure not to actually freeze your baby's teething ring or pacifier because this could burn if left in the mouth for too long.
-The outmoded “remedy” of rubbing whiskey or other alcohol on the gums is neither effective nor appropriate.
+Make sure not to freeze your baby's teething ring or pacifier because this could burn if left in the mouth for too long.
+The outmoded "remedy" of rubbing whiskey or other alcohol on the gums is neither effective nor appropriate.
 Over-the-counter medication may be helpful, but always check the correct dosage with your pediatrician or pharmacist.
 These, too, should not be rubbed on the gums because they can burn.
-Numbing agents shouldn't be used on babies under age 2 unless directed by a physician.
+Numbing agents shouldn't be used on babies under age two unless directed by a physician.